ClementBM/clementbm.github.io/naatation/index.md

 permalink: /naatation/
 ---

-# Annotation tool for Google Doc (NAATation)
+# Annotation tool for Google Doc™ (NAATation)

-NAATation is a free Google Docs add-on that helps annotate climate/environmental litigation summaries on Google Doc.
+NAATation is a free Google Doc™ add-on that helps annotate climate/environmental litigation summaries on Google Doc™.

 The following image is a screenshot of the add-on sidebar:
 ![Screenshot of the document's add-on](addon-screenshot.png)

-This add-on enables the NAAT's voluteers to structure the information inside textual summaries of the climate trials.
+This add-on enables NAAT's voluteers to structure the information inside textual summaries of the climate trials.
 One can edit trial's attributes by selecting a piece of text and then click on the desired attribute in the add-on's sidebar.
 The user may also export the informed attributes in a given spreadsheet.

 ## Privacy Policy

-This Google Docs Add-on:
+This Google Doc™ Add-on:

 Does not sell in-app products nor advertise to its users (completely and will always be free) Does not collect nor store any personal information about the user or his or her Google Documents